robwormald/ngrx-rest-app/README.md

 ### Getting Started

 There are two main parts to this application.
 The first is the server which we are using `json-server` to simulate a REST api.
-The second part is the Angular 2 application which we will use `lite-server` to display.
+The second part is the Angular 2 application which we will use `webpack-dev-server` to display.

 To get started run the commands below.